chiro-hiro/RanDAOs/README.md

 # RanDAOs

+## RanDAO Simple

-RanDAO Simple, don't generate random number.
-Let's brute force it.
+Don't generate random number, let's brute force it.

 ## Idea

 * A think about a number and ask B to guess the result.
 * B give A the results, A pick 6 best numbers.
-* A combine 6 numbers by using XOR operator and [TheDivine](https://github.com/tad88dev/thedivine)'s power.
+* A combine 6 numbers by using XOR operator and [The Divine](https://github.com/tad88dev/thedivine)'s power.

 ## Proof of Work & Zero knowlegde